 If your missing pet is picked up by one of our rangers we will make every effort to reunite you with your pet.
 If your pet is microchipped and registered, or wearing a collar and identification tag, we will contact you promptly so you can reclaim your pet straight away.

-If we can't identify the animal or contact you, we'll take your pet to the Sutherland Shire Animal Shelter.
-Staff at the shelter will continue to try to contact the owner — firstly by phone and then by registered letter — if the animal is microchipped and registered.
-Animals that aren't microchipped or registered will only be held for 7 days before they are put up for adoption.
+If we can't identify the animal or contact you, we'll take your pet to the Sutherland Shire Animal Shelter (the pound).
+If the animal is microchipped and registered, staff at the shelter will continue trying to contact you – firstly by phone and then by registered letter.
+You can contact he shelter on 02 9710 0401.